 As a graphic designer he participated in projects in Japan, U.S.A., France, Italy, Germany, Switzerland, Poland, among other countries.
 In 1987 he participated in the exhibition “The Most Beautiful Posters in the World” at the Grand Palais in Paris, sponsored by UNESCO.

 In Architecture he has made the following works: “Casa Azul” (1970-72), exhibited at the MoMA in New York, U.S.A. in the exhibition “Transformations in Modern Architecture” (1979); “Casa Colorada” (1976); “Yellow House” (1979-1981); “White House Buenos Aires Province” and “House of the Golden Columns” (1987), Belgrano, C.A.B.A.
 In 1985 he won the Silver Pencil Award at the Design Biennial.
 He made the following books: “Romero Brest: Culture as Provocation” (2006), “Edgardo Giménez; Art and Politics ”(2007)“ Edgardo Giménez, Autobiography, Carne Valiente ”(2016).

-He served as art director of Teatro San Martin (1980-1983), with domestic and foreign distinctions.
-He made the graphic and institutional image of the Colon Theatre (1983-1984) and in 1997 he obtained the Leonardo Prize of the National Museum of Fine Arts of Buenos Aires.
-He was in charge of the direction of visual communication for the Ministry of Culture of the Buenos Aires government (2000-2006).
+He served as art director of the San Martín Theater (1980/83), with national and foreign distinctions.
+He made the graphic and institutional image of the Teatro Colón (1983-1984) and in 1997 he obtained the Leonardo Prize of the MNBA.
+Furthermore, He was in charge of the direction of visual communication for the Secretary of Culture of the GABA (2000-2006).